 As always, make a note of what happened and exchange details with the other driver, and notify the owners of the holiday park.
 You will need to ascertain if this is a private matter between yourself and the driver, or if the holiday site was to blame – due to substandard signage explaining the rules of the car park, for example, or insufficient space to allow for vehicles and caravans to manoeuvre safely.

 Injuries that stem from tripping over a pothole can sometimes be slightly more complicated than a traditional trip claim, as it will need to be ascertained who is responsible for the upkeep of the surface area.
-Will it be the holiday camp or caravan park, or the local council authority?
-This makes it more essential than ever that you report any injury related to such as incident immediately, and seek medical confirmation that injury occurred as a result.
-Local authorities will not issue compensation for any psychological or mental distress caused by such an incident unfortunately, focusing only on physical harm.
+Will it be the holiday camp or caravan park or the local council authority?
+This makes it more essential than ever that you report any injury related to such as incident immediately and seek medical confirmation that the injury occurred as a result.
+Local authorities will not issue compensation for any psychological or mental distress caused by such an incident, unfortunately, focusing only on physical harm.

-However, if you have been unfortunate enough to trip on a pothole whilst on holiday and found that it has left you wounded and unable to enjoy the rest of your break, report this incident immediately – and if you require further advice about caravan park claims or campsite claims upon your return home, do not hesitate to contact us on 0800 073 8804.
+However, if you have been unfortunate enough to trip on a pothole whilst on holiday and found that it has left you wounded and unable to enjoy the rest of your break, report this incident immediately.
+If you require further advice about caravan park claims or campsite claims upon your return home, do not hesitate to contact us.
 Claims of this fashion are particularly time-sensitive, so do not delay.

 It is the responsibility of any play area, whether supervised by professionals or yourself and fellow parents, to provide a safe environment for children.
 All equipment contained within must meet legal safety standards, and while accidents will always happen in such a setting, they should never be more severe than a scraped knee or bruise caused by general childish exuberance.

 If your child has been seriously injured by some kind of negligence within the play area, you have every right to make a claim against the owner of the site.
-As always, you will need to prove that the injury was caused by this wilful neglect or substandard safety precautions, and that your child abided by all rules and regulations of the play area (including height restrictions and codes of conduct), but no child should be injured in the pursuit of holiday fun.
+As always, you will need to prove that the injury was caused by this wilful neglect or substandard safety precautions and that your child abided by all rules and regulations of the play area (including height restrictions and codes of conduct), but no child should be injured in the pursuit of holiday fun.
 Contact us today for more information on child injury caravan park and campsite claims.

 I suffered mild electric shock following faulty electrics in the caravan while on holiday – Do I have a claim for compensation?